siegfried/cardano-utxo-wasm/README.md

 ## UTxO Selection Example

-In real use case, `policyId` and `assetName` are usually hex string fetched from query API such as GraphQL. `select` is expected to be used before you feed inputs to transaction builder.
+In real use cases, `policyId` and `assetName` are usually hex string fetched from query API such as GraphQL. `select` is expected to be used before you feed inputs to transaction builder.

 ```typescript
 import type { Output } from 'cardano-utxo-wasm'